Who is Sausage on The Masked Singer? All the top theories and clues

 Published:

-We are several weeks into The Masked Singer now and the guessing game is in full swing for the remaining contestants in the competition – including Sausage.
+The Masked Singer is heading into the semi finals this weekend (6th February) – which will feature Sausage taking to the stage.

-We have so far seen five celebrities unmasked and out of the competition including the likes of Martine McCutcheon, Glenn Hoddle and John Thomson but Sausage is, so far, one of the celebs to remain under wraps.
+So far we have seen seven celebrities unmasked and out of the competition including the likes of Martine McCutcheon, Glenn Hoddle and John Thomson, and most recently, Sir Lenny Henry and A-ha singer Morten Harket.
+But Sausage is one of the celebs to remain under wraps.

-The other secret singers revealed so far are Sophie Ellis-Bextor who was revealed to be Alien in Week One while Mel B was unveiled as Seahorse in the next episode.

-But there are still some The Masked Singer contestants left as we reach the halfway point and there have a been a few famous names who have been thrown into the mix when it comes to Sausage.
+There are now five The Masked Singer contestants left as we reach the semi finals, and there have a been a few famous names who have been thrown into the mix when it comes to Sausage.

-The Masked Singer judges Mo Gilligan, Davina McCall, Jonathan Ross, Rita Ora and viewers at home have had a few stabs at who they think it is and there are a couple of names who keep cropping up as likely candidates.
+The Masked Singer judges Mo Gilligan, Davina McCall, Jonathan Ross, Rita Ora and guest judge Alan Carr and viewers at home have had a few stabs at who they think it is and there are a couple of names who keep cropping up as likely candidates.

-From TV personality Stacey Solomon to actress Billie Piper, the guesses are endless, although most seem to point towards actress Sheridan Smith who is leading the pack when it comes to who is hidden amongst the chips.
+From TV personality Stacey Solomon to actress Billie Piper – with Carr even throwing in superstar and his close friend Adele – the guesses are endless, although most seem to point towards actress Sheridan Smith who is leading the pack when it comes to who is hidden amongst the chips.

 So who is in the recently revamped Sausage costume, and what are the clues and theories so far?